rstcruzo/wait-for-healthy-container-action/README.md

-# Wait for container to be healthy
+# Wait until healthy action

 This action waits for a container status to be `healthy`.